 What is Asset Protection?

-Planning on how to protect your assets minimizes the time, money, and energy spent defending asset protection claims.
+Planning on how to protect your assets minimizes the time, money, and energy spent defending asset claims.

-What is Charging Order Protection?
+Charging Order Protection

 Charging Order Protection Vs. Single-Member LLCs

 This business entity allows them to collect from each person's share of the profits until the creditor has been paid off.
-Then, the creditor must release the charging order.

 State Rules on Creditor's Remedies

 Most states recognize the charging order as the creditor's exclusive remedy.

 So, asset protection is built into limited liability companies.